 An analytic from Chartlytics answers the questions, “Did an instructional program lead to better work productivity” or “What intervention program best helped my student learn to read?”
 Large scale analytics show what programs work best to rapidly teach student complex math and how many change interventions does it take to turn around struggling students.

-In fact, at Chartlytics we believe if you can find another web app or paper-driven system that has better metrics and analytics, you should leave us for them!
-We have one main goal, helping all performers reach their latent potential as efficiently as possible.
+We believe in using the best metrics and analytics possible.
+Our one main goal is to help all performers reach their latent potential as efficiently as possible.
 If someone out there can help someone more quickly, humanely, and significantly than Chartlytics, as applied scientists and committed performance engineers we feel you and your performers deserve such a system.